milager/pet-feeder/README.md

 ### Option 2 - train your own

-For this option the following steps needs to be perform:
+For this option the following steps needs to be performed:

 1. ***Collect data:*** run *collect-data.ipynb* to collect images of empty and full bowls.
 By varying bowls, location and lighting you will get higher accuracy.
 2. ***Train:*** run *train.ipynb* to train the neural network using *PyTorch* and *ResNet18*.
 Change the name of the model if you do not want to overwrite the current *model.pth*.